llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 --------------------------------------------

 * The `_OPENACC` preprocessor macro is supported.
-* Data and memory management routines supported are:
+* Data and memory management routines supported on the host are:
     * `acc_malloc`, `acc_free`
         * OpenACC 3.1 is unclear about handling of a `bytes` argument equal to zero.
 In that case, Clacc implements `acc_malloc`